mongodb-developer/GenAI-Showcase/tools/embeddings_generator/README.md

   --db DB        Field in the csv to generate embeddings for.
   --coll COLL    Field in the csv to generate embeddings for.
 ```
+**NOTE:** This script only generates embeddings for a single field in the dataset.
+This is primarily because these embeddings are meant to be used for Vector Search and Vector Search indexes in MongoDB Atlas can only be created on a single embedding field.
+When picking the embedding field, choose the one that makes the most sense for semantic search-- usually the more descriptive the content, the better.

 ## Usage